tessgi/TSSCWebsite/content/pages/tpub/tpub-by-month.md

 2023, refereed ([2023A&A...679A..56H](http://adsabs.harvard.edu/abs/2023A&A...679A..56H))

 5. [TOI-858 B B: A HOT JUPITER ON A POLAR ORBIT IN A LOOSE BINARY](http://adsabs.harvard.edu/abs/2023A&A...679A..70H)
-Hagelberg, J., Nielsen, L. D., Attia, O., et al.
+Hagelberg, J., Nielsen, L. D., Attia, M., et al.
 2023, refereed ([2023A&A...679A..70H](http://adsabs.harvard.edu/abs/2023A&A...679A..70H))

 6. [CHEOPS AND TESS VIEW OF THE ULTRA-SHORT-PERIOD SUPER-EARTH TOI-561 B](http://adsabs.harvard.edu/abs/2023A&A...679A..92P)